The Navy that I was in. It ain’t the same, anymore.

 When I entered the Navy, Nixon was the CinC.
 When I retired, it was Billy Clinton.

 Back then girls did not go to sea.
 Now they are in Command.
-And they fly F/A-18s at sea.
+Now they fly F/A-18s at sea.

 The crossing of the equator, The Shellback Intiation was a difficult thing, sometimes very difficult.
 It was a right of passage.
 Now it is dinner theater.